enzo41/School-Registration-Web-App/README.md

  6. Run the command 'mvn package'.
 This will download dependencies, compile the code, create a directory called 'target', and create a file with a '.war' extension.
  7. Copy the .war file and paste it in the 'webapps' directory of Tomcat (or whatever is your Servlet container).
  8. Start Tomcat/servlet container.
- 9. Open a browser and go to 'http://localhost:8080/<name of the war file (not including the .war extension)>
+ 9. Open a browser and go to 'http://localhost:8080/{name of the war file (not including the .war extension)}

 ## Using Eclipse